chees-ea/chees-ea.github.io/index.md

 ## Patents

-**Patent Pending**

-A method for identifying a channel mapping from a data signal associated with a hydraulic fracturing well
+A method for identifying a channel mapping from a data signal associated with a hydraulic fracturing well - *Patent Pending*